benjaminlefevre/FBAlpha-Shock/readme.md

-# FBAlpha-Shock
+# FBAlpha-Shock Neo-Geo Turbo
-Final Burn Alpha 100 Mega Shock Edition.
-A port of Final Burn Alpha for the Unico MVSX
+Final Burn Alpha 100 Mega Shock Edition Neo-Geo Turbo.
+A port of Final Burn Alpha for the Unico MVSX.
+This version is a fork adding mainly a special setting to overclock the neogeo core.

 ## Overview
 This is a port of Final Burn Alpha's last official release, 0.2.97.43 (28 April 2018) to the Unico MVSX.